osohq/oso/docs/why-oso.rst

 Searching
 ---------

-The execution of a oso query consists of searching through the rule you have provided, looking for the right combination of rules and inputs to answer the query.
+The execution of an oso query consists of searching through the rules you have provided to find the right combination of rules and inputs to answer the query.

-Continuing from the above example, with just two simple rules, the search algorithm needs to:
+Using the two simple rules defined above, the search algorithm needs to:

-- Find which rules are relevant (the rule name is "allow", it has three inputs)
+- Find which rules are relevant (the rule name is "allow", and it has three inputs)
 - Check whether the input types match (I have action="reader", what does this rule expect?)
 - Determine which order to apply those rules
 - Check the conditions of the rule to see if it's applied